zwave-js/node-zwave-js/docs/getting-started/migrating-to-v6.md

 ## `ValueMetadataBase` and `ValueMetadataAny` types

 These types were merged and renamed to `ValueMetadataBase`.
 What to do with that depends on your application.

+## Changed `@zwave-js/config` exports

+The `lookupXYZ` methods which could be used to access names of meters, notifications, etc. are no longer exposed by `@zwave-js/config`.
+Use the `configManager` property of your driver instance instead, which now exposes methods to do that.